Skip to main content

 Alternative Flashing Method

-You can manually flash the device using a specific image using the following command:
+You can manually flash your Tachyon device using a specific image with the following command:

 particle flash --tachyon <filename>